schae211/bomberman/README.md

 # bomberman_rl
 Setup for a project/competition amongst students to train a winning Reinforcement Learning agent for the classic game Bomberman.

+Final Project for the Fundamental of Machine Learning Class by Prof. Ulrich Köthe.